 The new Opportunity Zone (OZ) tax program is anticipated to provide billions of dollars of new investment to low-income communities throughout the nation.
 Knowledgeable observers anticipate that much Opportunity Fund capital will be invested in gentrifying communities in growing urban areas.
 In addition, smaller cities such as Louisville KY, Cincinnati OH, and Erie PA have already developed robust strategies to attract Opportunity Fund capital.
 Rural OZs are at a distinct disadvantage in attracting this financing as they 1) have fewer resources to enable them to develop community strategies and package transactions to potential investors, and 2) have investment opportunities that often provide lower rates of financial return then do faster-growing cities.

 For a group of 16 OZ communities in Central Appalachia, provide technical assistance to both develop community strategies and structure investable transactions, creating prospectus and pitch decks targeting Opportunity Fund (QOF) Investors.
 Once these prospectuses are complete, outreach to Opportunity Fund investors – including the hosting of a highly visible investment event – to review a portfolio of OZ investments in Central Appalachia that provide both robust social and sufficient financial return.

-Opportunity Appalachia is projected to bring $7.5M of new Opportunity Fund capital to 15 targeted OZ communities (many of which are ARC distressed counties and areas), structuring investments in 15 businesses and real estate projects that support strategies for economic restructuring and diversification, which will create 720 new jobs — 10% of which (70 jobs) are projected to be for persons in recovery from substance abuse.
+Opportunity Appalachia is projected to bring $235M of new Opportunity Fund capital to 16 targeted OZ communities (many of which are ARC distressed counties and areas), structuring investments in 18 businesses and real estate projects that support strategies for economic restructuring and diversification, which will create 1,800 new jobs — over 70 of which are projected to be for persons in recovery from substance abuse.
 Investment priorities include projects focusing on downtown development, manufacturing, IT, healthcare, education, food systems, clean energy, heritage tourism, and recreation.